A 4-Week Hindi Speaking Plan You Can Run in ChickyTutor

 Practice saying: I do not understand, can you repeat that, more slowly please, how do you say this in Hindi, and I want to say.

-Week 4: Real Roleplays
+Week 4: real roleplays

 Choose one scene per day: